Design With A Heart

 Everyone has a story.
 Learn more about the difficult circumstances that our clients have overcome, and how New Life Furniture Bank is able to bring hope and dignity through furnishings and design to those who are starting over.

 April and her sweet children endured hardships in the last few years, and they eventually found themselves homeless.
 They have overcome their difficult circumstances, and furniture has given them peace and joy in their home.
 They can now gather as a family at the dining room table, enjoy family time in the living room and also sleep well in their beds.
-April has recently been promoted at work, her kids are thriving at school, and she will be on our Board of Director’s starting in 2023.
+April has recently been promoted at work, her kids are thriving at school, and now contributes as a New Life Furniture Bank Executive Board Member.

 Jennie, a recovering addict and mom with 3 daughters, is making a fresh start with her newly decorated and furnished home.
 Julie Anne Baur & Chandler Dektas at Winding Lane Interiors recently completely redesigned Jennie’s home and partnered with us for furniture and beds.
 We’re so proud of Jennie!
 She has been sober for over 26 months, is working full time, and is focused on raising her 3 daughters in a comfortable home they can be proud of.